eccenca/documentation.eccenca.com/docs/consume/consume-graphs-in-apache-kafka/index.md

 ## Usage

-Once you installed the package, you can use the Kafka Producer by simply creating a new task, e.g. search for `kafka` in the **Create new item** screen:
+Once you installed the package, you can use the Kafka Producer by simply creating a new task, e.g., search for `kafka` in the **Create new item** screen:

 ![Create new Item and search for `kafka`](create-new-item-kafka.png "Create new Item and search for `kafka`")